-Dr. James Bonheur has helped numerous patients who are concerned about decreasing or preventing unwanted facial lines and wrinkles.
+Our Doctors helped numerous patients who are concerned about decreasing or preventing unwanted facial lines and wrinkles.
 The use of muscle relaxing agents such as Botox and Dysport, have helped patients with their non-surgical cosmetic needs through simple in-office injections.

 Botox and Dysport work by partially paralyzing the muscle into which it is injected.
 The vast majority of aesthetic facial use is for wrinkles and lines around the forehead and around the eye area.
 The muscular paralysis, while profound, is only temporary and must be repeated to create longer lasting effects.
-There appears to be no known negative effects to Botox or Dysport.
-Rarely, patient may become resistant or develop decreased effectiveness to the drugs over time.
+There appear to be no known negative effects to Botox or Dysport.
+Rarely, the patient may become resistant or develop decreased effectiveness to the drugs over time.
 In those cases, switching to another muscle relaxing agent may be advisable and more effective.

 BENEFITS OF BOTOX